 Public networks (e.g. a coffee shop or an airport) don't need a password.
 Your phone will connect automatically.
-Next, open an internet app such as Safari (iPhone) or Chrome and click the 'Accept' button.
+Next, open an internet browser and click the 'Accept' button.
 Please be careful with public networks.
 Remember, your personal information is not secure.
 Never do online banking or online shopping on public networks.

 Let's connect to a secure network.
 Tap the name of the network.

 Enter the password.